horselord-joe-8053/voice-aided-lang-study/README.md

 ## 🚀 Overview

-The **Unified QueryRAG Engine** represents a groundbreaking innovation in intelligent data querying, seamlessly combining the precision of structured data querying (Text2Query) with the flexibility of retrieval-augmented generation (RAG).
-Built on the powerful **LangChain framework**, this system intelligently orchestrates between different querying methodologies to provide the most accurate and comprehensive answers to natural language questions about structured datasets.
+The **Unified Query RAG Engine with MCP** represents a creative way in intelligent data querying, seamlessly combining the precision of structured data querying (Text2Query) with the flexibility of retrieval-augmented generation (RAG).
+Built on the powerful **LangChain framework**.
+It orchestrates between different querying methodologies to provide the most accurate and comprehensive answers to natural language questions about structured datasets.

 ### 🔗 Powered by LangChain